sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

     ![Create an answer file](images\create-answer-file.png)

-    **Reference:** Please refer to the [WSIM overview](https://technet.microsoft.com/en-us/library/hh825214.aspx) on Technet for more information on Windows System Image Manager (SIM) user interface
+    Reference: Please refer to the [WSIM overview](https://technet.microsoft.com/en-us/library/hh825214.aspx) on Technet for more information on Windows System Image Manager (SIM) user interface.

 1. Click **File** > **Select Windows Image**.
 Browse to E:\MyWindows\Sources\\*Install.wim*.
 A Catalog file will be created (.clg file) for that specific wim.

-    **TROUBLESHOOT**: Catalog creation may fail due to several reasons.
+    Troubleshoot: Catalog creation may fail due to several reasons.
 You may receive the following:

     ![Catalog creation error](images\catalog-creation-fail.png)

 1. Click **Yes**.

-    **Note: Please make sure install.wim has read/write permissions and the individual who is creating this is the administrator of the local machine.
+    Note: Please make sure install.wim has read/write permissions and the individual who is creating this is the administrator of the local machine.
 Install.wim image and Windows 10 ADK versions must be the same.
-If the below error is displayed, make sure the correct architecture (x86 or x64) of Windows 10 is installed on the Technician computer. **
+If the below error is displayed, make sure the correct architecture (x86 or x64) of Windows 10 is installed on the Technician computer.

     ![Architecture mismatch](images\catalog-fail-arch-mismatch.png)